These Steak and Chorizo Taquitos couldn’t be easier and require just a few ingredients. They can be made with any steak or roast you have.

 - 2 medium onion

 - 3 – 4 c Tomato Sauce (I use low sodium)

 - 48 Corn Tortillas (at least, depending on how much filling you put in each tortilla)

 - Steak and Chorizo Filling

-Place meat in dutch oven.
+- Place meat in Dutch oven.
 Just cover with water.
 Add celery and onion.
-Cover and bring to a boil.
-When meat boils, turn down to heat to medium low and cook for 1 – 2 hours until internal temp of Beef reaches about 145°F / 113°C, or until tender.
-Venison should be cooked until about 150° F / 115 ° C. Let meat cool in broth.
-I usually let the meat cool until cool enough to rest in the refrigerator overnight.
+Cover and bring to a boil, then reduce heat.
+Cook for 1 – 2 hours until internal temp of meat reaches at least 195°F, or until tender.
+Let meat cool in broth.
+Can be refrigerated for 2-3 days before continuing.